ggeldenhuis/puppet-testing/README.md

 get you on your way relatively easily.
 If you find anything unclear or blatantly wrong then please log a bug or submit a PR and I will get it fixed.

+# Methodology
+In an ideal world you would and should write a test for every possible value and resource to grace your puppet catalogue.
+In reality you won't have time, so a good compromise is to at the very least, write tests for things you think could go wrong.
+There after when ever you find a bug in your code, write a test for it, and next time you won't experience that bug again.

 # Stuff I will need
 ```
 gem install bundler